 Acted as sole counsel providing advice in a dispute regarding a TV licencing agreement with a broadcaster.

 Advised a global insurer in relation to business interruption insurance cover in the context of the coronavirus (COVID-19) pandemic in the UK in connection with the FCA test case (The Financial Conduct Authority v Arch Insurance (UK) Ltd and others).

-Instructed as sole counsel in claim between a gold and platinum award winning song performer and music manager relating to unpaid royalties.
+Acted as sole counsel in a trial between a gold and platinum award winning song performer and music manager relating to unpaid royalties.

 Instructed as sole counsel in a claim regarding whether certain payment obligations, arising as a result of a failure to meet certain KPIs or SLAs, amount to a penalty provision.

 Instructed as sole counsel in a claim relating to defects in a factory logistics system.